 Apply for this licence

-You must have a TV Licence if you watch or record TV programmes as they’re broadcast.
+You must have a TV Licence if you:

-A TV licence costs £145.50 (or £49.00 for black and white TV sets).
-The cost is the same for homes and businesses.
+A TV Licence costs £159 (£53.50 for black and white TV sets) for both homes and businesses.

 Fines and penalties